 Serve Goldfish Crackers out of fish bowls to resemble Dorothy.

-If you're incorporating a specific letter and number into your Elmo birthday party ideas (as per each episode of Sesame Street) you can also use alphabet cookie cutters (right) to shape sandwiches, pizza, cheese slices, fruit slices and jello.
+If you're incorporating a specific letter and number into your Elmo birthday party ideas (as per each episode of Sesame Street) you can also use alphabet cookie cutters (supplier 3) to shape sandwiches, pizza, cheese slices, fruit slices and jello.
 Or buy Alphabet Chicken Nuggets.

 For other sweet treats decorate cupcakes to look like Elmo's face by either piping the frosting with a star tip and using fondant for the features (like these below left, by Charmaine at Charmaine's Pastry Blog), or use sprinkles for the fur (like these below right from Cutest Food)